PROJ-354/Capstone/README.md

 **You** are in-charge of making sure your branch is up-to-date with the main branch.
 Don't be afraid of merging.
 Nothing is going to be deleted forever.

-When your feature implementation is completed, you may then merge your branch with the main branch.
+When your feature implementation is completed, create a pull-request so that it can be merged.

 ## File Structure